 College/University: Ph.D., University of North Carolina

 His reporting and documentary work earned six Emmy nominations, the Janus Award for Financial News Reporting, a Broadcasting Excellence Award from United Press International, and an Outstanding Feature Award from the Associated Press.
-He has also written for the Christian Science Monitor, Washington Post, and Hartford Courant.
+He has also written for The Christian Science Monitor, The Washington Post and the Hartford Courant.

-He is published in several academic journals and has written two books, including Dark Days in the Newsroom: McCarthyism Aimed at the Press which won the prestigious Tankard Book Award from the Association for Education in Journalism and Mass Communication.
-His previous book on the news media was named a “Notable Book of the Year” by the New York Times.
+Alwood is published in several academic journals and has written two books, including “Dark Days in the Newsroom: McCarthyism Aimed at the Press,” which won the prestigious Tankard Book Award from the Association for Education in Journalism and Mass Communication.
+His previous book on the news media was named a Notable Book of the Year by The New York Times.

-Alwood teaches JOUR150 – Introduction to Mass Communication.
+Alwood teaches JOUR 150 – Introduction to Mass Communication.